 Corporate meditation is nothing new among the world’s leading companies.
 If your workplace is filled with stress, deadlines, and responsibilities, then meditation at work is probably not your familiar term.
-Namely, companies like Apple, Nike, and Yahoo take care of the health and satisfaction of their employees by practicing meditation.
+Namely, companies like Apple, Nike, and Yahoo take care of the health and satisfaction of their employees by practising meditation.

 The workplace requires a constant intellectual investment that is spent throughout the day and must be continuously refilled if we want to perform the work tasks effectively.
 That’s why we need a particular part of the day where we will release our body from stress and fatigue.